MrigankaIsHere/vaccine-noti-for-windows/ReadMe.txt

 0. This is an attempt to create a Vaccine notification system for Windows systems.
-None of the creds that the user enters, leave the user's local machine, and hence respect's user's privacy.
+None of the creds that the user enters, leave the user's local machine, and hence respects user's privacy.
 I am trying to better manage the user credentials on the local system.

 1. Run the SETUP.bat "As an Administrator" and provide the required information.